 MN Stats. §14.05, subd.
 5 states, in part: "By December 1 of each year, an agency must submit to the governor, the Legislative Coordinating Commission, the policy and funding committees and divisions with jurisdiction over the agency, and the revisor of statutes, a list of any rules or portions of rules that are obsolete, unnecessary, or duplicative of other state or federal statutes or rules."
-This report is being submitted for calendar year 2015.
-It was reviewed and approved by the Board at its December 16, 2015 meeting.
+This report is being submitted for calendar year 2016.
+It was reviewed and approved by the Board at its November 16, 2016 meeting.

 The Board of Pharmacy regulates both the profession of pharmacy and the distribution of drugs into and within the state of Minnesota.
 It licenses pharmacists, pharmacies, drug manufacturers and drug wholesale distributors.
 It registers pharmacy interns and technicians, medical gas distributors and controlled substance researchers.
+The Board administers the Minnesota Prescription Monitoring Program, a tool that prescribers and pharmacists can use to help reduce the abuse of prescriptions drugs, such as opiates.
 The Legislature has also empowered the Board to make certain changes to the state's schedules of controlled substances.
 The Board has promulgated the rules found in Minnesota Rules Chapter 6800 in order to appropriately exercise its regulatory authority over these complex professions and industries.
 The Board strives to protect the health of the public while minimizing regulatory burdens on its licensees and registrants.
 To that end, the Board often relies on standards established by agencies of the federal government or by professional accrediting and standard-setting organizations.